-SET) ↓ lacktriangledown units params $f I$ igwedge $ ightarrow$ units params $f INPUTS$ outputs alarms comms tm/log setup test end
+SET) ↓ ightharpoonup units params $ m INPUTS$ outputs alarms comms tm/log setup test end

-CUTOFF FI THE CULT OIL IS THE TOWN The Cut-off is the lowest frequency for which the instrument conto calculate a rate from the flowmeter.
+CUTOFF FINP The Cut-off is the lower to calculate a rate from The value for the cut-off Hertz.

-The value for the cut-or Hertz.
-The value for the cut-off is specified as the frequency of the flowmeter in Hertz.

-time for the flow rate be to 0.01 Hz, and the mea Be careful when setting low cut-off values because the display update time for the flow rate becomes very long.
-For example if the cut-off is set to 0.01 Hz, and the measured flow stops, the instrument continues to display the flow rate for 100 seconds before it can determine that the flow has actually stopped.
+Be careful when setting time for the flow rate be to 0.01 Hz, and the mean low cut-off values becau comes very long.
+For exa sured flow stops, the inst 100 seconds before it can mple if the cut-off is set rument continues to

-FILTER FI input readings of the ra out these fluctuations.
-As a guide to the degre As a guide to the degree of filtering to use, the following table shows the response time (in seconds) to reach 90% and 99% of a step change in

-The value A is the filte The value A is the filter constant that the user can set.
+FILTER FINP Input fluctuations caused by pulsating flow tend to create distortion in the input readings of the rate.
+The instrument has a digital filter that averages out these fluctuations.
+As a guide to the degree of filtering to use, the following table shows the response time (in seconds) to reach 90% and 99% of a step change in input.
+The value A is the filter constant that the user can set.

 Filter setting A Seconds to reach 90% of full swing Seconds to reach 99% of full swing

 0 0 0

 2 2 4

 4 4 8

 6 5 10

 10 8 15

 15 12 23

 20 14 27

 25 18 34

 35 25 48

 45 32 62

 60 42 82

 75 52 102

 90 62 122

 99 68 134

-The input filter range i there is no filtering.
-The input filter range is from 0 to 99.
-A setting of 0 (zero) means that there is no filtering.
+The input filter range is there is no filtering. from 0 to 99.
+A setting of

-CORR FI ii tiit iiip tit seiis si iitas If the input sensor has non-linear characteristics, select NON-LINEAL to apply correction factors to the input signal.
+CORR FINP If the input sensor has to apply correction factor non-linear characteristics ors to the input signal. , select NON-LINEAR

-Use ▲ or ▼ to sel Use ▲ or ▼ to select LINEAR or NON-LINEAR.
+Use ▲ or ▼ to sele ect LINEAR or NON-LIN NEAR.

-SET) ↓ $ ightharpoonup$ units params $\overline{\textbf{INPUTS}}$ outputs alarms comms tm/log setup test end KFACT unit This parameter is available for viewing and editing only when the correction type is set to Linear.
+SET ↓ ightarrow units params $ m INPUTS$ outputs alarms comms tm/log setup test end KFACT unit This parameter is available for viewing and editing only when the correction type is set to Linear.
 The K-factor of the flowmeter is the number of pulses from the flowmeter per unit of volume (or mass).
 The K-factor cannot be 0 (zero).
-NO-PIS FINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
+NO-PTS FINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the number of non-linearity correction points.
 Press or to select a number between 1 and 10 for the number of correction points.
 FREQ01 FINP to FREQn This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the frequency for this correction point.
 The instrument uses linear interpolation between the correction points except that the correction factor for FREQ01 is used from 0Hz up to FREQ01.
 Similarly, the instrument maintains the correction factor for the highest frequency setting up to the maximum input frequency.
 The following diagram shows the scaling factors at different frequencies for a hypothetical flowmeter.
 The heavy black line represents the actual scaling factor of the flowmeter.
 The light black line is the approximation that the instrument uses.
-Scaling Factor FACT02 FACT01 FACT05 FREQ01 FREQ02 FREQ03 FREQ04 FREQ05 Enter the lowest correction factor frequency as FREQ01 and proceed up to the highest frequency.
+Scaling Factor ↑ FACT02 FACT03 FACT05 FACTUS FACTUS I I I I I I I I I I I I I I I I I I FREQ01 FREQ02 FREQ03 FREQ04 FREQ05 Enter the lowest correction factor frequency as FREQ01 and proceed up to the highest frequency.
 You can press the DISPLAY key to skip the non-linear points and go to the next item.